matzew/aerogear-ios/API.md

 Since we are pointing to a RESTful endpoint, the API issues a HTTP GET request.
 The JSON output of the above NSLog() call looks like this:

     (
             {
             id = 8;
             style = "project-234-255-0";
             tasks =         (
             );
             title = "Created from testcase";
         },
             {
             id = 15;
             style = "project-255-255-255";
             tasks =         (
             );
             title = "Some title";
         }
     )

 Of course the _collection_ behind the responseObject can be stored to a variable...

 Paging
 =============

-The library has built-in paging support, enabling the scrolling to either forward or backwards through the result set returned from the server.
+The library has built-in paging support, enabling the scrolling to either forward or backwards through a result set returned from the server.
 Paging metadata located in the server response (either in the header or in the body) are used to identify the next or the previous result set.
-For example, in Twitter case, paging metadata are located in the body of the response, using "next_page" or "previous_page" to identify the next or previous result set respectively.
-The location of this metadata as well as naminig, is fully configurable during the creation of the pipe, thus enabling greater flexibility in supporting several different paging strategies.
+For example, in Twitter case, paging metadata are located in the body of the response, using "next\_page" or "previous\_page" to identify the next or previous result set respectively.
+The location of this metadata as well as naming, is fully configurable during the creation of the pipe, thus enabling greater flexibility in supporting several different paging strategies.

 Below is an example that goes against the AeroGear Controller Server.